MilesLitteral/SliceOfCosmos/README.md

 # SliceOfCosmos
-A minor game for Unity
+A game made in Unity